dfaroughy/Multimodal-flows/README.md

 # Multimodal‑flows

-Multimodal Flow for particle cloud generation with hybrid continuous (kinematics) and discrete (particle IDs) variables.
-The model combines flow matching for continuous features with Markov jump dynamics for discrete features to learn realistic particle clouds from jets.
+Multimodal Flow for particle cloud generation with hybrid features.
+The model combines flow-matching for continuous kinematcis with Markov jump dynamics for discrete quantum numbers (charge and flavor) to learn real jets from CMS Open Data.
+This repository contains the code for the results in the paper 'Multimodal Generative Flows for LHC Jets'.

 This repo contains:
 - Self-contained MMF tutorial for 2D toy data at `/notebooks/Tutorial_Colored_8Gaussians_to_2Moons.ipynb`
 - Training and sampling scripts for AOJ are powered by Pytorch Lightning and Comet (required)
-- Data utilities for AspenOpenJets (AOJ)
+- Data utilities for `AspenOpenJets` (AOJ)
 - Particle transformers (ParticleFormer) and EPiC encoders
 - Lightning Callbacks for logging, EMA, and generation

-** AspenOpenJets (AOJ) dataset**
+**AspenOpenJets (AOJ) dataset**
 - Default code expects AOJ `.h5` files under a base directory: `--dir <BASE>`, data in `<BASE>/aoj/RunG_batch*.h5`.
 - You can let the loader download files (uses AOJ URL) by passing `download=True` in code, or manually place files under `<BASE>/aoj/`.
 - Relevant loader: `multimodal_flows/utils/aoj.py` (`AspenOpenJets`).